OSGP/Documentation/chapter4/README.md

 - Please follow the used chapter and section numbering and apply it in your commits as well
 - Currently we do not use image numbering, since it is to much of a hassle to keep it up-to-date.
 If you have a smart idea to do this, let us know!

+### 4.8.4 Adding picture using the GitHub web interface

+People using the GitHub web interface can use [this method](http://solutionoptimist.com/2013/12/28/awesome-github-tricks/) to upload pictures to GitHub.
+How to consequently add the picture to the document can be found in the [GitBook Help](http://help.gitbook.com/)

 ## 4.9 Foundation

 //TODO